Quintus/ruby-xz/README.md

 XZ-compressed data as IO streams, both for reading and for writing.
 See the XZ::StreamReader and XZ::StreamWriter classes for more information on this.

-**Note**: Version 1.0.0 breaks the API of the XZ::StreamReader and XZ::StreamWriter classes.
-If you used them, you will need to adapt your code.
-The API now behaves like Ruby's own zlib library does.
+**Note**: Version 1.0.0 breaks the API quite heavily.
+Refer to HISTORY.rdoc for details.
-See the HISTORY.rdoc file for a list of breaking changes.

 Installation
 ------------